 Patients treated with Breyanzi may develop secondary malignancies.
-T-cell malignancies have been reported following treatment of haematological malignancies with a BCMA- or CD19-directed CAR T-cell therapy, including Breyanzi.
-T-cell malignancies, including CAR-positive malignancies, have been reported within weeks and up to several years following administration of a CD19- or BCMA-, directed CAR T-cell therapy.
-There have been fatal outcomes.
 Patients should be monitored life-long for secondary malignancies.
 In the event that a secondary malignancy of T-cell origin occurs, the company should be contacted to obtain instructions on the collection of tumour samples for testing.